 We are also thrilled to announce our F20 programming with a focus on giving back, building on our longstanding commitment to mentorship and helping businesses grow.

-The year-long program will include offering $20,000 of pro-bono services to BIPOC or women-owned businesses through the agency’s FConsults service offering, launching FMentors, a program devoted to supporting and engaging the next generation of energized PR leaders, and extending the agency’s existing Ryerson Faulhaber Communications Award.
+The year-long program will include offering $20,000 of pro-bono services to BIPOC or women-owned businesses through the agency’s FConsults service offering, launching FMentors, a program devoted to supporting and engaging the next generation of energized PR leaders, and extending the agency’s existing Toronto Metropolitan University Faulhaber Communications Award.

 To our past and current clients, all the amazing FAULHABER team members and trainees we have had over the years, our media and influencer friends, and incredible vendors and partners, I offer the most ecstatic heartfelt thank you.